samkohn/larpix-daq/webapp/api_docs.md

   action_name: short name for the action,
   socket_event: the event name to call for SocketIO,
   enabled_states: list of state names where action is available,
-  type: either 'button' or 'select' (select also has a button, and
+  type: 'button', 'pane', or 'select' (select also has a button, and
           either type can have text inputs) type_options (if type === 'select'): list of options for the dropdown, with the format